akhilnair95/RuleBasedSystem/README.md

 How to use:
 -------------------------

 I have given the code that can be exported to Eclipse.
-So for people using eclipse, download and import to eclipse and you are ready to go.
+So for people using eclipse, download the RuleBasedSystem folder and import to eclipse and you are ready to go.

 For others